alankrantas/alankrantas.github.io/README.md

 > Working in progress...

-Built with Svelte, SvelteKit and Bootstrap.
-Uses Github Action to deploy a production to Github Pages and dependabot for security updates.
+Built with [Svelte](https://svelte.dev/docs), [SvelteKit](https://kit.svelte.dev/docs/introduction) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
 Have options to deploy as Docker container (using Nginx as server).
+Uses Github Action to deploy a production to Github Pages and dependabot for security updates and supports DevContainer and Github CodeSpace.

 ## Development Notes